AlexanderMakarov/am-budget-view/README.md

 # Limitations

-- Application does not have currencies exchange rates source other than those which are provided by transactions files - it is designed to work completely offline.
-  While it still performs quite precise conversions using only scarse information from transaction files.
+- Application is designed to work completely offline so it tries to parse currencies exchange rates from transactions files.
+Also it supports constant values from `exchangeRates` structure in "config.yaml" file.
-  It converts currencies with direct exchange rates first, next with best multi-hop conversion option found by Dijkstra algorithm.
+  App converts currencies with direct exchange rates first, next with best (by dates difference) multi-hop conversion option found by Dijkstra algorithm.
   Precision is almost always measured as a number of days between current day and each exchange rate date used for conversion hop.
-  The only exception here is when target date is the same date where we have direct exchange rate then precision still would be 1, because precision 0 means "no conversion", i.e. transaction currency is a target currency.
+  When target date is the same date where we have direct exchange rate then precision still would be 1, because precision 0 means "no conversion", i.e. transaction currency is a target currency.
-- Application does not support a way to categorize transactions in a different way for different accounts/banks.
+  For `exchangeRates` entries precision is always 100500 - app treats it as "rate for the date of the last provided transaction".
 - Application can't (and won't) download files from banks itself - it is designed to work completely offline.
   See "scripts" folder for such capabilities.
+- Application does not support a way to categorize transactions in a different way for different accounts/banks.

+# Config.yaml file

+The main configuration is stored in [config.yaml](/config.yaml) file.
+This file is generated from binary on the first run in the folder where app was executed and later is getting updated by the application if it was executed in "web" mode (default).

+The main settings are explained directly in the file as comments.
+Remained (optional and not important) settings are explained below.

+- `uiPort` - port to use for local HTTP server.
+By default it is 8080.
+- `timeZoneLocation` - time zone to use for the application.
+By default it is system timezone.
+- `minCurrencyTimespanPercent` - minimum percentage of days between current day and exchange rate date to use it for conversion.
+By default it is 80%.
+- `maxCurrencyTimespanGapDays` - maximum gap in days between current day and exchange rate date to use it for conversion.
+By default it is 30 days.
+- `categorizeMode` - flag to just print details for all uncategorized transactions in terminal.
+Skips any other actions.
+By default it is false.

 # Contributions

 Feel free to contribute your features, fixes and so on.

-It is usual Go repo with some useful shortcuts in [Makefile](/Makefile).
+It is a usual Go repository with some useful shortcuts in [Makefile](/Makefile).

 # Development